-In 1957, the presence of 237Np and 99Tc was documented at PGDP; between 1959 and 1966 numerous studies related to the behavior, health effects, and controls for these radionuclides were conducted by PGDP and the AEC.
-The concentration of transuranic (TRU) elements, such as 237Np and 239Pu, and fission products (FP), such as 99Tc, in the reactor tails material was small, estimated at approximately 0.2 part per million (ppm) neptunium, 4 parts per billion (ppb) 239Pu, and 7 ppm 99Tc.
+PGDP processed recycled uranium (RU) from initial startup in fiscal year 1953 through fiscal year 1989 (excluding fiscal years 1965 through 1968, 1976, and 1977 through 1985).
+In 1957, the presence of 237Np and 99Tc was documented; between 1959 and 1966, PGDP and the AEC conducted studies related to the behavior, health effects, and controls for these radionuclides.
+The concentration of TRU elements, such as 237Np and 239Pu, and fission products, and 99Tc, in the reactor tails material was small, estimated at approximately 0.2 ppm neptunium, 4 ppb 239Pu, and 7 ppm 99Tc.
 In addition, 241Am, a decay product of 239Pu, builds up as 239Pu decays.
-These radionuclides were concentrated during processing at specific locations, which could increase radiation exposure to certain workers in these areas.
-(Bechtel Jacobs 2001).
+These radionuclides were concentrated during processing at specific locations, which could increase radiation exposure to certain workers in these areas (Bechtel Jacobs 2001).
+Table 2-1 lists assessments of activities that are assumed to have probably involved potential worker exposure to RU constituents.
+In some cases, concentrations for 99Tc were not provided in the source reference (Bechtel Jacobs 2001) and are listed as "XX."